shubhamdwivedii/golang-learning/go-scheduler/os-scheduler.md

 - Less Threads in a Runnable state means less scheduling overhead and more time each Thread gets over time.

 - More Threads in a Runnable state means less time each Thread gets over time.
 This means less of your work is getting done over time as well.

+# Find The Balance

+There is a balance you need to find between the number of cores you have and the number of Threads you need to get the best throughput for your application.

+When it comes to managing this balance, "Thread Pools" were a great answer (no longer necessary with Go).

+In languages like C++ and C# (or Java?), the user of IOCP (IO Completion Ports) thread pools were critical to writing multithreaded software.

+Ideal number was 3 Threads per Core.

+# Cache Lines

+Accessing data from main memory (RAM) has such a high latency cost (~100 to ~300 clock cycles) that processors and cores have local caches to keep data close to the hardware threads that need it.

+Accessing data from caches have a much lower cost (~3 to ~40 clock cycles) depending on the cache being accessed.

+Today, one aspect of performance is about how efficiently  you can get data into a processor to reduce these data-access latencies.

+Writing multithreaded applications that mutate state need to consider the mechanics of the caching system.

+##### Data is exchanged between process and main memory (RAM) using "Cache Lines"

+- A cache line is a 64-byte chunk of memory that is exchanged between main memory and the caching system.

+- Each core is given its own copy of any cache line it need, which means the harware uses "value semantics"

+- This is why mutations to memory in multithreaded applications can create performance nightmares.

+#### When multiple Threads running in parallel are accessing the same data value or even data values near one another, they will be accessing data on the same cache line.

+#### Any Thread running on any core will get its own copy of that same cache line.

+# False Sharing

+Suppose Core 0 accesss A and Core 1 accesses A+1

+- A and A+1 are independent pieces of memroy, concurrent access is safe.

+- But A and A+1 probably map to the same cache line.

+If Core 0 writes to A invalidates A+1's cache line in Core 1.
+And vice versa.
+This is "False Sharing"

+If one Thread on a given core makes a change to its copy of the cache line, then through the magic of hardware, all other copies of the same cache line have to be marked dirty.

+When a Thread attempts read or write access to a dirty cache line, main memory access (~100 to ~300 clock cycles) is required to get a new copy of the cache line.

+Maybe on a 2-core processor this isn’t a big deal, but what about a 32-core processor running 32 threads in parallel all accessing and mutating data on the same cache line?

+What about a system with two physical processors with 16 cores each?
+This is going to be worse because of the added latency for processor-to-processor communication.

+The application is going to be thrashing through memory and the performance is going to be horrible and, most likely, you will have no understanding why.

+#### This is called the "Cache-Coherency Problem" and also introduces problems like false sharing.

+- When writing multithreaded applications that will be mutating shared state, the caching systems have to be taken into account.

+# Scheduling Decision Scenario

+Start application and the main Thread is created and is executing on core 1.

+As the Thread starts executing its instructions, cache lines are retrieved because data is required.

+The Thread now decides to create a new Thread for some concurrent processing.
+Here is the question:

+Once the Thread is created and ready to go, should the scheduler:

+1. Context-switch the main Thread off of core 1 ? \
+    - Doing this could help performance, as the chances that this new Thread needs the same data that is already cached is pretty good.
+    - But the main Thread does not get its full time slice.

+2. Have the Thread wait for core 1 to become available pending the completion of the main Thread's time slice ?
+    - The Thread is not running but latency on fetching data will be eliminated once it starts.

+3. Have the Thread wait for the next available core ?
+    - This would mean cache lines of the selected core would be flushed, retrieved, and duplicated, causing latency.
+    - However, the Thread would start more quickly and the main Thread could finish its time slice.

+#### These are the interesting questions that OS Scheduler needs to take into account when making decisions.

+### If there's an idle core, it's going to be used.
+You want Threads running when they can be running.